madole/madole/README.md

 These days it mostly has a geospatial focus.

-You can find my site at https://madole.dev
+You can find my website at https://madole.xyz

 Some of my projects include: